Cabo de Gata-Níjar Natural Park

 Inland, the landscape is arid and desert-like, making for harsh living conditions.
 Life in this area 50 years ago, was described in the modern Spanish classic, Campos de Níjar, by Juan Goytisolo, published in 1959.

-A similarly bleak view is seen in Federico Lorca's seminal play, Boda de Sangre (Blood Wedding), featuring a crime of passion which took place near Cortijo del Fraile, (GPS: 36.865559N, -2.075446W) a farm near Albaricoques village.
+A similarly bleak view is seen in Federico Lorca's seminal play, Boda de Sangre (Blood Wedding), featuring a crime of passion which took place near Cortijo del Fraile, a farm near Albaricoques village.

 The pristine waters off the peninsula are ideal for underwater photography, diving, snorkelling, sailing, sea-kayaking, windsurfing and all types of fishing.
 Mountain biking and 4X4 excursions are popular in the mountains.

-The park's visitors' centre is Los Amoladeras, between Retamar and San Miguel de Cabo de Gata on the AL822 at Km 7, 950 160 435.
+The park's visitors' centre is Los Amoladeras, between Retamar and San Miguel de Cabo de Gata just off the AL-3115 at Km 7.
 It has an exhibition on the park's volcanic geology, flora, saltpans and the sea.
 It can also provide information on walks, accommodation and activities in the park.
+PDF Guide

-There are also information points at Las Sirenas on the southernmost tip of Cabo de Gata, in La Isleta and at the Punta de los Muertos.
+There are also information points at Las Sirenas by the lighthouse on the southernmost tip of Cabo de Gata, in village La Isleta del Moro and on the AL-5106 at the car park for the path down to Playas de los Muertos beach.

 Much of the coastline is only accessible on foot, via some well-marked footpaths and walks, especially between Cabo de Gata headland and San José and Las Negras and Agua Amarga.

-Click here to see our Hotels & Accommodation page for the Cabo de Gata Nature Reserve, including campsites and self-rental options.
+Click here to see Hotels including campsites and self-rental options.

 For such an arid area, Cabo de Gata has a surprising array of plants, with some 1,000 species recorded here.
 Xerophytic plants, some of them endemic, characterise much of this semi-desert area.